 There is power in connecting with the land, our food, and each other.
 We feel the more we can build diverse regenerative places like the Festival Beach Food Forest, the stronger we will be as a society.
 Our work is grounded in the heritage of local neighborhoods and inspired by the possibility of renewing relationships with the land and with people.

 This project was first envisioned by community activists from the East Feast Coalition who recognized the power of community members connecting, growing, and celebrating together.
 Grounded in their neighborhoods’ heritage and inspired by the possibility of renewing relationships with the land and with each other, they gathered neighbors and allies in support of edible landscaping.
 The idea of the Festival Beach Food Forest took root over the course of two years of community conversations convened by the Parks and Recreation Department as part of the Master Plan process.
 It has been nourished by ongoing community contributions of time, talent, and resources ever since.

-The Festival Beach Food Forest will be a center for growth, connection, and celebration.
+The Festival Beach Food Forest is a center for growth, connection, and celebration.
 The food forest concept is an ancient one, drawing on indigenous practices of caring for the land and people.
 Our team of permaculture designers and landscape architects is helping us incorporate these ancient concepts to restore health to the soil and create abundance over time.
-The Festival Beach Food Forest will be a welcomed additional layer to sustainable food production in Austin.
+The Festival Beach Food Forest is an important additional layer to sustainable food production in Austin.